Peach Chutney (Make it in 30 Minutes)

 How to serve peach chutney

-- My favorite dishes to serve it with are: marinated pork chops, cedar planked chicken, roasted chicken with vegetables and sous vide turkey breast.
+- As a Condiment: Perfect for meats, poultry, and curries—try it with marinated pork chops, cedar planked chicken, roasted chicken with vegetables and sous vide turkey breast.

-- Add chutney to a grilled cheese or easy cheese quesadillas
+- As a Spread: Add to meat pies, grilled cheese, or cheese quesadillas

-- Delicious with pita bread or naan!
-Here’s an easy naan recipe.
+- As a Dip: Pair with pita or our easy naan bread.

-Chutney is most often served at room temperature, but can be served warm or cold.
+Chutney tastes great at room temperature, but can also be served warm or cold.

 A general rule of thumb for chutney is 1.3 pounds (0.59kg) of fresh fruit to 1 cup (200g) of sugar to 3/4 cup/177ml vinegar.
 I use less vinegar and sugar.
 Just add small amounts at a time to get the balance you like.